oslabs-beta/MONARQ/README.md

 ## Required User Inputs

-**MONARQ** allows our users to defined the REST Endpoints that they want to open to the public.
+**MONARQ** allows our users to define the REST Endpoints that they want to open to the public.
 Simply create a 'Manifest' object in a seperate file and import into your server file.
-You can also visit **MONARQ**'s website at [insert website here]() and create your manifest object there.
+You can also visit **MONARQ**'s website at [insert website here]() and easily create the manifest object there.

 **STEP 1: DEFINE MANIFEST OBJECT**
-The manifest object should be in a specific format as follows:
+The Manifest Object should be in a specific format as follows:

 ```python
 const manifest = {